fastruby/skunk/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v1.4%20adopted-ff69b4.svg)](CODE_OF_CONDUCT.md) [![Build Status](https://travis-ci.org/fastruby/skunk.svg?branch=master)](https://travis-ci.org/fastruby/skunk) [![Maintainability](https://api.codeclimate.com/v1/badges/3e33d701ced16eee2420/maintainability)](https://codeclimate.com/github/fastruby/skunk/maintainability) [![Docs](http://img.shields.io/badge/yard-docs-blue.svg)](http://rubydoc.info/gems/skunk) [![codecov](https://codecov.io/gh/fastruby/skunk/branch/master/graph/badge.svg)](https://codecov.io/gh/fastruby/skunk)

-A RubyCritic extension to calculate StinkScore for a file or project.
+A RubyCritic extension to calculate SkunkScore for a file or project.

-## What is the StinkScore?
+## What is the SkunkScore?

-The StinkScore is a value that assesses the technical debt of a module.
+The SkunkScore is a value that assesses the technical debt of a module.
 It takes into account:

 - Code Complexity
 - Code Smells
 - Code Coverage

-The main goal of the StinkScore is to serve as a compass in your next refactoring adventure.
+The main goal of the SkunkScore is to serve as a compass in your next refactoring adventure.
 It will help you answer these questions:

 - What can I do to pay off technical debt?